sirmdub/stravaNotifier/README.md

 To watch athletes and segments in Strava and notify (or display)

 ### Setup
-This app uses the stravalib python library, so install it: pip install -t . stravalib
+This app uses the stravalib python and redis libraries, so install it: pip install -t . stravalib redis

 ### Todo